GATB/DiscoSnp/RAD/README.md

 * a log file reminds all filtering steps applied and the name of the output .vcf file
 * a vcf file containing results of filtering and clustering

+## Content of this directory

+Additionnally to the main script of discoSnpRAD, this directory contains two sub-directories :
+* [clustering_scripts](clustering_scripts/) : it contains the scripts used by the main script of discoSnpRAD for clustering and formatting the variants.
+* [post-processing_scripts](post-processing_scripts/) : it contains several scripts that can be usefull to post-process the results of discoSnpRAD, ie. filtering results according to various criteria, changing format, preparing data for Structure, etc.